Overview of Recordings

-In 1993, when Mr. McElroy left Bias and Ms. Gerber-Salins became Mr. Goettee’s audio engineer and co-producer, David began work on what was conceptualized to be a duet album of popular romantic songs, primarily from the 1970's through the early 1990's.
+In 1993, when Mr. McElroy left Bias and Ms. Gerber-Salins became Mr. Goettee’s audio engineer and co-producer.
+Having just completed the Nostalgic Solos, David began work on what was conceptualized to be a duet album of popular romantic songs, primarily from the 1970's through the early 1990's.

 Hymns & Songs for Living

-A bit over a year after Mr. Goettee's father died, in early 1998 his mother asked him to record their favorite hymns, including several religious songs.
+A bit over a year after Mr. Goettee's father died, in early 1998 his mother asked him to record their favorite hymns, which also includes several religious songs.
 Thus, efforts on the Romantic Duets’ album was put on hold to focus on the Hymns and Songs for Living project.

 For this album, Mr. Goettee and Ms. Gerber-Salins were working with the traditional congregational hymns and songs they grew up with.
 The hymns were selected from the hymnals his parents had collected over their lives as their churches replaced them.
 Plus, several additional religious songs important to them are included.
 This album is also largely in the style of ballad music.

-A number of other musicians collaborated, both instrumental and vocal, by bringing their wealth of training, experience and skills to that project to create the album.
-Credits for each are included under webpages for that project.
+A number of other musicians collaborated, both instrumental and vocal, by bringing their wealth of training, experience and skills to this project to create this album.
+Credits for each are included on individual webpages of this website.
 Although that project began in 1998, it had a major hiatus because of preemptions of life.
-Then the beginning of 2019, David was again able to focus on completing this project, including:
+The beginning of 2019 David was again able to focus on completing this project, including: